Effect heterogeneity and variable selection for standardizing causal effects to a target population: Effect Homogeneity in Distribution

-One example of a data generating mechanism that guarantees effect homogeneity in distribution (and therefore also effect homogeneity in measure for all possible effect measures) was provided by Bareinboim and Pearl, based on causal diagrams.
-These diagrams are, to our knowledge, the only published formal framework for reasoning about which variables to adjust for when using approaches based on effect homogeneity in distribution.
+One example of a class of data generating mechanisms that guarantees effect homogeneity in distribution (and therefore also effect homogeneity in measure for all standard effect measures) was provided by Bareinboim and Pearl \cite{pearl_transportability_2011, bareinboim_general_2013, pearl_external_2014, bareinboim_causal_2016}, based on causal diagrams \cite{pearl_causality:_2009}.
+These diagrams are, to our knowledge, the first published formal framework for reasoning about which variables to adjust for when using approaches based on effect homogeneity in distribution.
+In particular, they use a generalization of effect homogeneity in distribution that allows the covariates that are adjusted for, and membership in the populations that the counterfactual distributions are equal between, to be downstream consequences of treatment.

 A selection diagram is constructed as follows: First, the investigator must provide a causal directed acyclic graph (DAG) that is valid both for the study population and for the target population.
 For this to be possible, the variables must be in the same temporal order between the two populations.
 If that requirement is met, a DAG which is valid for both populations can be constructed by including every node and edge from the causal DAG in each population.
-After a shared causal DAG has been constructed, one must also add (1) a selection variable node $P$, (2) All causes of the outcome whose distributions differ between the populations $P=s$ and $P=t$ (including those causes that act through intermediates on the graph), and (3) all paths between $P$ and $Y$ that one is not able to rule out based on the temporal structure or expert knowledge.
+After a shared causal DAG has been constructed, one must also add (1) selection variable nodes ($P$) associated with all variables whose assignment mechanism differs between the study population and the target population, and all variables that depend upon background causes whose distribution differs between the study population and the target population (2) all paths between $P$ and $Y$ that one is not able to rule out based on the temporal structure or expert knowledge.
+Generally, such paths will exist whenever there are causes of the outcome that differ between the populations.
+Note that when the goal is to account for ``man-made'' differences between the study population and the target population, i.e. those differences which arise due to how the sample was selected, $P$ is a single binary ``sink node'' representing membership in the study population, which has the same interpretation as the $P$ variable that we have considered so far in this paper.
+An example of a causal diagram used for transportability is shown in Figure 2.